relmify/typedoc-functional-theme/README.md

-# Neo theme for TypeDoc
+# Functional theme for TypeDoc

 [![npm](https://img.shields.io/npm/v/typedoc-neo-theme.svg)](https://www.npmjs.com/package/typedoc-neo-theme)

-This plugin contains a new theme for TypeDoc which focuses on improved readability and navigation.
+This plugin contains a flexible theme for TypeDoc that builds additional features on top of typedoc-neo-theme's improved navigation and readability.
+Specifically, typedoc-next-theme adds support for displaying and filtering by category, and displaying additional tags of your choice.
+It .

 Additionally, it extends Typedoc with additional options for a richer user experience.